ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 #### Partitioning of Secondary Indexes

-Secondary indexes are very important to all relational databases, and some document databases as well.
+Secondary indexes are important to all relational databases, and also some document databases.
 However, they don't map neatly to partitions.

 One option is to add an extra secondary index inside every partition, this index would cover-up only the keys in the partition.
 However, if the client needs to find all fields with a common secondary field, it has to query all partitions.